adonisjs/legacy.adonisjs.com/docs/docs/guides/04-database/01-introduction.md

 })
 ```

-The above code is not bad, but imagine, same sort of transformations every where inside of codebase.
-Well, we can do better than this
+The above code is not bad, but imagine, same nature of transformations everywhere inside you codebase.
+Well, we can do better than this.

 ### Say Hello to Data Models
 Data models are defined as Javascript classes and each class is meant to query a single database table.
 Instead of using the `Database` object for executing queries, you will make use of the model to create and run SQL queries.
 For example: